List of Fate/Grand Order characters: Chaldea Security Organization / Novum Chaldea

 Ritsuka Fujimaru is the main protagonist of the game.
 He/she is one of the 48 "Master candidates" who will partake in a mission of going back in time in order to correct the distortions of the past to prevent the extinction of humanity.
 Unlike other candidates, they have no relation to the Mages' Association and were a normal person who got accepted into Chaldea due to a recruitment flyer at a station.
 Though they are one of the 10 public applicants for the role, they were the one who survived the Spiritron simulation battle and sleep walked to the main hall where Mash and Fou found them.
 As they got used to the place, they learned about their role in the organization.
 They also escaped the sabotage that injured the remaining 47 candidates by chance, leaving them as the last Master to take the role.
 Being the one last Master, they gained the privilege of summoning and commanding multiple Servants but is sometimes very clueless about history, something the organization has to teach them about.
 They are also very nice to their Servants, especially to Mash.
 After the events of the Solomon singularity, they are bestowed the rank of Cause by the Mages' Association.
 By the events of Cosmos in the Lostbelt, they are one of the few surviving members of the Chaldea Security Organization after an attack by the Foreign God.
+After resolving all the Lostbelts and the Ordeal Calls, Ritsuka and Mash finally defeated the true mastermind of the Revision Incident: Maris CHALDEAS with the help from all the spirits from the Lostbelts.
+Following the collapse of Lostbelt 0, Ritsuka and Mash are sent back to Pan-Human History with no recollection of their adventures as members of Chaldea, although they would later get pulled back to Chaldea with their memories and progress by the P.P.P phenomenon.

 Ritsuka's name and gender depends on the player's preference, which can be either male or female.
 Official materials usually use his male version.
 Gadget Tsūshin listed a fan nickname for Ritsuka, "Ikiri Sabatarō", in their 2019 anime buzzwords list.